kubeflow/examples/digit_recognition/README.md

 Finally, the  `create_run_from_pipeline_func` was used to submit pipeline directly from pipeline function

 ## To create pipeline on Kfp

-1. Navigate to `data` directory, download compressed kaggle data and put your `training.zip` and `test.zip` data in the data folder.
+1. Open your Kubeflow Cluster, create a Notebook Server and connect to it.

-   Also download `sample_sumbission.csv` and store in the data folder
+2. Clone this repo and navigate to this directory

-2. Open your Kubeflow Cluster, create a Notebook Server and connect to it.
+3. Navigate to `data` directory, download compressed kaggle data and put your `training.zip` and `test.zip` data in the data folder.

-3. Clone this repo and navigate to this directory
+   Also download `sample_sumbission.csv` and store it in the data folder

 4. Run the digit-recognizer-kfp notebook from start to finish